marvin-hinkley/Reservations/readme.md

 - in-memory DB is seeded with one client and one provider:
   - provider id: a06cb0b4-7b9b-423b-96fc-14ff2efa7ce9
   - client id: b385f350-e17a-42df-95ad-1722ae9df831
+- the user may omit some unnecessary data in requests. note that swagger will automatically generate dummy data which must be deleted rather than omitted.
 - assuming provider entering specific availabilities rather than selecting from 15-minute increments
 - wasn't able to get to unit testing
     - test basic CRUD